A guide to the many resources available for you to use when researching your family history.

 Newspapers are a great resource for turning up information on your ancestors.
 Often you’ll be able to find information relating to births, deaths, marriages or the arrival of ships that your ancestors sailed on.

 More and more newspapers are being digitised and made available online.
-Papers Past covers the years 1839 to 1945 and includes 93 newspapers and periodicals from all regions of New Zealand.
+Papers Past covers the years 1839 to 1950 and includes over 150 newspapers and periodicals from all regions of New Zealand.
 Those that aren't yet online can be ordered onsite via the National Library catalogue in the general reading room where you can either scan articles to a USB stick or print them off.
 Only a very small number are available in hard copy, in the Katherine Mansfield reading room.

 The best way to search online newspapers is by trying different combinations of first name and surname, as well as by initials, as personal names may be recorded in many different ways.